standard/standard/README.md

 }
 ```

-If `standard` is installed globally (i.e. `npm install standard --global`), then
-be sure to install `babel-eslint` globally as well, with
-`npm install babel-eslint --global`.

 ## Can I use a JavaScript language variant, like Flow or TypeScript?

 `standard` supports the latest ECMAScript features.
 However, Flow and TypeScript add new